-1 Introduction
+1. Introduction

-In theory, the lottery-based induction procedure for controlling risk preferences (Roth and Malouf, 1979; and Berg, Daley, Dickhaut and O'Brien, 1986) allows experimenters to induce subject to display pre-specified risk preferences.
+In theory, the lottery-based induction procedure for controlling risk preferences (Roth and Malouf, 1979; Berg et al., 1986) allows experimenters to induce subjects to display pre-specified risk preferences.
 Thus, like induced value theory (Smith, 1976), it extends experimenters' ability to perform controlled laboratory tests by controlling parameters, such as preferences, that are exogenous to the theory being tested.
 Theoretically, the procedure is incontrovertible.
-However, the performance of the procedure is an open empirical issue.
+However, the empirical performance of the procedure is an open issue.
 In this paper, we present the theoretical basis for the induction procedure and examine how it works in practice, using two example sets of data.

-2 Inducing Risk Preferences in Theory
+2. Inducing Risk Preferences in Theory

-Often, experiments are conducted with explicit dollar payoffs or with a unit of exchange (e.g., "francs") that later converts to dollars at a fixed rate.
+Often, experiments are conducted with explicit dollar payoffs or with units of exchange (e.g., "francs") that later convert to dollars at a fixed rate.
 Subjects' preferences over wealth can be concave (risk averse), convex (risk seeking), linear (risk neutral) or a combination of these in different regions.
 Thus, such payment mechanisms leave risk preferences uncontrolled.
-To see how this can affect choice, consider the utility function depicted by the heavy, curved line in the left panel of Figure 1, with the horizontal axis is denominated in dollars (or francs converted directly into dollars).
+To see how this can affect choice, consider the utility function depicted by the heavy, curved line in the left panel of Figure 1, where the horizontal axis is denominated in dollars (or francs converted directly into dollars).
 The utility function depicted represents a person who is risk averse in his choices among monetary gambles: the person strictly prefers the expected value of the gamble to the gamble itself.
 If the graph were convex instead, the person would be risk loving and strictly prefer the gamble to the expected value of the gamble.
 That is, depending on their risk preferences, subjects may make different choices among risky alternatives.
 This is problematic in an experiment when we wish to determine whether behavior is in accordance with a particular theory and the predictions of the theory depend on risk preferences.
-Deviations can occur because risk preferences differ from those assumed in theory or because the theory does not explain behavior.
-Without a reliable method of controlling for risk preferences, we cannot untangle these two possibilities.
+Deviations can occur because risk preferences differ from those assumed